grabaiforsea/aiforsea-traffic-management-2/README.md

 <!-- BEST MODEL -->
 ## Best Model
-The best model is trained and tested with cross validation method.
-The best parameter is determined by the grid search method.
+The best model was trained and tested with cross validation method to avoid overfitting.
+The best parameter was determined by the grid search cross validation method.

-From the model comparison, the conclusion of the best model is xgboost. xxx Cross Validation definition xxx
+Based on the cross validation and prediction from the model comparison, Xgboost shows low RMSE and lowest distance difference between train and predicted RMSE.
+Therefore, the conclusion of the best model is XGBoost.
+An optimal balance of bias and variance would never overfit or underfit the model.

-Based on the cross validation and prediction, Xgboost shows lower rmse and therefore suggested.
+The bias is an error from erroneous assumptions in the learning algorithm.
+Model with high bias pays very little attention to the training data and oversimplifies the model.
+The variance is an error from sensitivity to small fluctuations in the training set.
+Model with high variance pays a lot of attention to training data and does not generalize on the data which it hasn’t seen before.

+In supervised learning, underfitting happens when a model unable to capture the underlying pattern of the data.
+Overfitting happens when our model captures the noise along with the underlying pattern in data.

-Click [Perform](/perform.ipynb) for a quick prediction on your hold out dataset to Xgboost model.
+Click [Perform](https://github.com/cmxteng/aiforsea-traffic-management/blob/master/complete_codebase.ipynb) for a quick prediction on your hold out dataset in **Xgboost model**.

 ___

 <!-- COMPLETE DATA SCIENCE MODEL -->
 ## Complete Data Science Model
+* Click [complete codebase](https://github.com/cmxteng/aiforsea-traffic-management/blob/master/complete_codebase.ipynb) for a complete test of my XGBoost model code.

-Click [complete codebase](/traffic_complete) for a complete view of my code from getting start to the end, best model.
+* Click [complete code documentation](https://github.com/cmxteng/aiforsea-traffic-management/blob/master/complete_code_documentation.ipynb) for a quick view of my code documentation from getting start to the best model I obtained.

 ___